-Remote output (REM) open collector output and Auxiliary fire relay output (AUX) which provide a signal to any part of the fire alarm system that needs to be activated during a fire alarm condition.
-Two (non-latching) auxiliary input connections; 'class change' and 'alert'.
+Remote output (REM) and Auxiliary fire output (AUX) open collector outputs, which provide a signal to any part of the fire alarm system that needs to be activated during a fire alarm condition.

-A Fault relay output (FAULT).
+Fault output (FAULT) open collector output (failsafe to open circuit).